wiz0u/WTelegramClient/README.md

 ...
 using var client = new WTelegram.Client(Config);
 ```
 There are other configuration items that are queried to your method but returning `null` let WTelegramClient choose a default adequate value.

-The configuration items shown above are the only ones that have no default values and are required to be provided by your method.
+Those shown above are the only ones that have no default values and are required to be provided by your method.

-The constructor also takes another optional delegate parameter that will be called for any other Update or other information/status/service messages that Telegram sends unsollicited, independently of your API requests.

 Finally, if you want to redirect the library logs to your logger instead of the Console, you can install a delegate in the `WTelegram.Helpers.Log` static property.
 Its `int` argument is the log severity, compatible with the classic [LogLevel enum](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loglevel)

 # Example of API call

-:information_source: The Telegram API makes extensive usage of base and derived classes, so be ready to use the various syntaxes C# offer to check/cast base classes into the more useful derived classes (`is`, `as`, `case DerivedType` )
+ℹ️ The Telegram API makes extensive usage of base and derived classes, so be ready to use the various syntaxes C# offer to check/cast base classes into the more useful derived classes (`is`, `as`, `case DerivedType` )

 To find which derived classes are available for a given base class, the fastest is to check our [TL.Schema.cs](src/TL.Schema.cs) source file as they are listed in groups.
 Intellisense tooltips on API structures/methods will also display a web link to the adequate Telegram documentation page.